 “Oates uses fighters for her own peculiar project: in her case, one of establishing a position for herself alongside such serious, masculine names as Mailer and Hemingway.
 As a woman, she must have been particularly anxious to distance herself from the female flesh on display in the ring.
 All women, even intellectual heavyweights, are subject to being reduced to mere bodies.
-Oates watches the action from very far away and very high up.
-Empathy is a risk in a game of pain.”
+Oates watches the action from very far away and very high up.”

 Here, Deming writes against one of boxing’s chief mythologizers.
 She identifies in her criticism not only the sexism of a society that reduces women to “mere bodies,” but indirectly, the fear of weakness that drives the hyper-literate, male or female, to identify with boxing and use its metaphorical properties to make declarations about reality.

 The collection’s other notable passages come from first person reportage.
 Robert Anasi describes fighting as an amateur for the first time, and his descriptive powers place the reader inside the ring as he preps to meet his opponent once the bell rings.
 Gordon Marino laments the quandary faced by every trainer: when to stop a fight before it’s too late, an act that some fighters take as a personal betrayal.
 In these moments of frenzied violence, when the beaten man can no longer defend himself and his brain is prone to incalculable damage, the vicious indifference of boxing is laid bare.
 The harm accrued will not become visible for years, even decades, after it was sustained, and protecting against such lifelong neurological impairment is precisely why Farrell thinks fight fixing is a moral imperative.